Main content of the website

 Pets & Animals

-The City of Thompson's Animal Control program deals with domestic pets and conventionally domestic animals that have become feral (eg. stray dogs).
-This includes issues like dog or cat bites, injured animals, banned breeds (requires address where animal is being housed), deceased animals found in public places, and animals running loose.
+The City of Thompson's Animal Control program deals with domestic pets and conventionally domestic animals that have become feral (such as stray dogs).
+The Animal Control Officer responds to issues like dog or cat bites, injured animals, banned breeds, deceased animals found in public places, and animals running loose.
+Our Animal Control Officer can be contacted during regular business hours at 204-677-7903, or by emailing animalcontrol@thompson.ca

 Pet Registration

 Cats and dogs more than four months old need to be registered.
-If your cat is too young to be neutered, you can still claim the spayed/neutered rate if you can provide a receipt showing you have prepaid for your pet's spay/neuter operation with a veterinarian.
+If your cat is too young to be neutered, you can still claim the spayed/neutered rate if you provide a receipt showing you have prepaid for your pet's spay/neuter operation with a veterinarian.

 Download the Animal License Form and drop it off at City Hall with proof of your pet's rabies vaccinations!

-2021 Animal Registration Fees
+2024 Animal Registration Fees

 Spayed/Neutered Dogs and Cats$25